aliasgerovs/aliasgerovs.github.io/content/project/example/project_6/index.md

 ---
-title: A.3D-CNNs-Based Touchless Human Machine Interface summary : Interacting with machines via hand gestures is a common way for people to communicate with robots.
-Human utilize gestures in a regular talk to convey meaning and emotions to one another.
-Gesture-based interactions are utilized in a wide range of applied to a wide range of fields, as telephones, TVs, monitors, video games, and other electronic devices.
-By technological improvements, gesture recognition is now a more realistic and appealing approach in the context of human interaction.
-In this research, the relevant experiments are conducted using numerous types of convolutional neural networks, including the proposed customized model, to see which ones performs the best.
-Because of the introduction of such Microsoft Kinect sensor, increased depth and vision sensing has been widely important for several purposes.
-Given its ability to measure ranges to objects at a fast frame rate, these types of sensors are widely being employed for 3D acquisitions, as well as for other purposes in robotics and machine learning.
-This research made use of the Kinect sensor and the use of an RGB-D camera and a 3D convolution neural network, which offer a novel approach for fingertips identification and hand gesture classification in real time that is both accurate and fast (3DCNN).
+title: A. 3D-CNNs-Based Touchless Human Machine Interface summary :
+This research investigates the use of convolutional neural networks, including a customized model, for gesture recognition in various applications like robotics, televisions, and video games.
+Leveraging the Microsoft Kinect sensor's depth and vision sensing capabilities, the study employs an RGB-D camera and a 3D convolutional neural network (3DCNN) to achieve real-time, accurate, and fast fingertip identification and hand gesture classification.
 tags:
   - Gesture Recognition
   - Human Machine Interaction